These pages do not apply outside Great Britain

 A directive is not intended to apply directly in member states (though it may have direct effect if not properly implemented).
 The idea is that member states pass national laws to put it into effect.
 Accordingly, Britain was required to amend its equality legislation so far as this did not already give the protection required by the directive.

 Secondly, the directive has an ongoing effect on any areas of UK law and practice which remain inconsistent with the directive, or where UK law is unclear but could be interpreted consistently with the directive.
-Even UK tribunals must consider the directive where it is relevant.
+Even UK employment tribunals must consider the directive where it is relevant.
 See below Where may EU law be influencing UK law now?

 In Paterson v Commissioner of Police of the Metropolis, the Employment Appeal Tribunal said broadly that the directive has bound the UK courts in employment matters since October 2004.
 That was when regulations designed to implement the directive took effect in the UK.